 Learning preferences relate to the learner’s preference for one method of teaching over another [18] and reflect the way in which a learner prefers to receive information.
-Conventionally, there are four ways of conveying and absorbing information: Visual (via pictures and diagrams), Auditory (by hearing), Read/write (by text) and Kinaesthetic (by doing).
-The preferences of students for using combinations of information input pathways are assessed using VARK-type questionnaires [19].
-Meanwhile, the terms ‘study habits’ and ‘study strategies’ are used interchangeably in the academic literature and their definitions have evolved over time to encompass a number of different sub-constructs and aspects of study habits or behaviour, covering different cognitive, affective and behavioural activities [2].
-Here, the cognitive factors reflect the approach and techniques used by students to draw inferences from the information.
-This may include deep, strategic and surface approaches to learning [2], while the affective components link to students’ emotions and measure their motivation and anxiety and their propensity to avoid procrastination [13].
+Conventionally, there are four ways of conveying and absorbing information: visual (via pictures and diagrams), auditory (hearing), read/write (via text) and kinaesthetic (through doing), which together are termed as VARK.
+The preferences of students for using combinations of information input pathways are generally assessed using VARK-type questionnaires [19].
+Meanwhile, the terms ‘study habits’ and ‘study strategies’ are used interchangeably in the academic literature and their definitions have evolved over time to encompass a number of different sub-constructs and aspects of study habits or behaviour, covering various different cognitive, affective and behavioural activities [2].
+Here, the cognitive factors reflect the approach and techniques used by students to draw inferences from the information, which may include deep, strategic and surface approaches to learning [2], while the affective components are linked to the students’ emotions and define their motivation and anxiety as well as their propensity to avoid procrastination [13].
 Lastly, behavioural factors include study-related behaviours such as note taking, highlighting and reviewing [20].
-The majority of study habits and strategy instruments use a combination of some, if not all of these sub scales [2], [3].
+The majority of study habits and strategy instruments involve the use of a combination of some, if not all of these sub-scales [2], [3].

 However, evidence from empirical neuroscience research suggests that treating study habits and strategies as identical may be an over simplification.
-Brain scanning provides further insight into how individuals make decisions, and in particular, the way in which students react when finding themselves in a context that may or may not be familiar to them.
-Research shows that their behaviour is governed by the interactions of two systems in the brain: the reflective C-system and the reflexive X-system.
+Brain scanning provides further insight into how individuals make decisions, including the way in which students react when finding themselves in a context that may or may not be familiar to them.
+Here, the attendant research demonstrates that their behaviour is governed by the interactions of two systems in the brain: the reflective C-system and the reflexive X-system.
 [21], [22].
-The reflective C-system is used in situations, which are unfamiliar, and provides sequential and effortful assessment for particular choice of course of action.
-The reflexive X-system is used in familiar situations, where actions are automatic and relatively effortless and uses parallel processing.
-Within the context of learning, this can be translated as a student who is attending a lecture for the first time and not sure how to handle the situation, versus a student who has attended lectures in the past and ‘knows’ automatically what to do.
-Students who consistently use the same study strategies could benefit in the long run by gradually strengthening their decision pathways and shifting from using their reflective system to using more efficient and less effortful reflexive system.
-In addition, the repeated actions lead to situational familiarity which in turn is more likely to trigger the same habitual behavioural response [22], further reinforcing the habituation of that particular behaviour.
-This reinforcing feedback loop may explain how students could be trapped in using inefficient study habits and strategies, even when they make a conscious effort to study hard or work efficiently [17].
+The reflective C-system is used in situations that are largely unfamiliar and provides a sequential and exacting assessment for the appropriate course of action.
+Meanwhile, the reflexive X-system is used in familiar situations, where actions are automatic and relatively effortless, and involves the use of parallel processing.
+Within the context of learning, this can be explained in terms of a student who is attending a lecture for the first time and is not sure how to handle the situation versus a student who has attended lectures in the past and automatically ‘knows’ what to do.
+Students who consistently use the same study strategies could benefit in the long term by gradually strengthening their decision pathways and shifting from using their reflective system to using the more efficient and less arduous reflexive system.
+In addition, the repeated actions lead to situational familiarity, which, in turn, is more likely to trigger the same habitual behavioural response [22], further reinforcing the habituation of that specific behaviour.
+This reinforcing feedback loop could explain how students can become trapped in using inefficient study habits and strategies, even when they make a conscious effort to study hard or work efficiently [17].

 Figure 1.
 Conceptual framework linking information processing and study approaches.